Latin Name: Dianthus gratianopolitanus

 The greatest threat is from the encroachment of scrub and the growth of secondary woodland.
 Much of the species-rich grassland has become invaded by mixed scrub and woodland with a dense undergrowth of ivy.
 These cast shade on the cliff ledges and continue to encroach into open grassland.

-The Cheddar Pink will not tolerant wet soil.
+The Cheddar Pink will not tolerate wet soil.
 The increasingly wet South West winters due to climate change may pose an additional threat.
 Soil erosion was noted at cliff edges after the exceptionally wet February of 2020.

 Conservation is a delicate balancing act with the requirements of other rare species in the area.
 A programme of scrub clearance and grazing was initiated to turn the past decline around.
 This led to the re-establishment of open species-rich swards.
 Cheddar Pink populations increased as a result in some areas.